 Reporting Child Abuse - Colorado

-Any other person besides those specifically named in the statute may report any known or suspected abuse, neglect, or conditions that could lead to abuse or neglect of a child to a local law enforcement agency or the county department of social services.
+Any other person in addition to those specifically named in the statute may report any known or suspected abuse, neglect, or conditions that could lead to abuse or neglect of a child to a local law enforcement agency or the county department of social services.